Is Israel finally waking up?

 Kadima and Labor, led by Defense Minister Amir Peretz, currently rule together in a coalition government.
 Olmert and Peretz have been dismally unpopular since Israel's war in Lebanon last summer, which they are widely perceived to have mishandled.

-The opposition Likud, led by former prime minister Benjamin Netanyahu,
+The opposition Likud, led by former prime minister Benjamin Netanyahu, was not tarnished by the war.

 The poll indicated that the Likud owed its success less to a rise in hardline sentiment than to the personal unpopularity of Olmert and Peretz.